 Burton W. Adkinson

-During the war years, Adkinson (1909-2004) worked as a geographer at the Department of State, the Department of the Interior, and the OSS.
-While he was Director of the Reference Department, he established the Division of Science and Technology within the Department, reorganized the Division for the Blind, initiated a research program dealing with "talking books," established punch-card control of loans to federal employees, and developed bibliographies and information projects for other government agencies.
-While he worked at the National Science Foundation, Adkinson became concerned with the publication, retrieval, storage, and exchange of information within the national as well as internationally.
+During the war years, he worked as a geographer at the Department of State, the Department of the Interior, and the OSS.
+While he was Director of the Reference Department, he established the Division of Science and Technology within the Department, reorganized the Division for the Blind, initiated a research program dealing with "talking books," established punched-card control of loans to federal employees, and developed bibliographies and information projects for other government agencies.
+While he worked at NSF, he became concerned with the publication, retrieval, storage, and exchange of information within the nation as well as internationally.